JakaMohorko/IoT-air-quality-monitoring/README.md

 ## Visualization

-Data in Google Cloud is stored in BigQuery and visualized in DataStudio, available at https://datastudio.google.com/reporting/7093ff73-fe37-4056-9988-c3f4ff4721d2 .
+Data in Google Cloud is stored in BigQuery and visualized in DataStudio.
 We use Google Maps to visualize the data on an interactive map, which currently does not allow non-developer access due to Google privacy restrictions.

 ## Notification System